rkuautli/Data_Project_1/README.md

 ## Introduction
-To analyze the crime dataset to identify trends, correlations, and patterns that can provide insights into crime rates, types, and distribution across different - -regions or time periods.
+To analyze the crime dataset to identify trends, correlations, and patterns that can provide insights into crime rates, types, and distribution across different regions or time periods.
 The goal is to use this analysis to inform policy-making, improve law enforcement strategies, and enhance public safety.

-## Summarize the key features of the dataset: number of records, types of crimes, time periods covered, and geographic locations.
-- Identify any missing or inconsistent data and how it was handled.

 ## Crime Rate Trends
 Analyzing the trends of crimes committed during the time frame from 202 to 2024.
 When analyzing the trends we see that most crimes are committed on a weekday compared to the weekend.
 While the "most popular" day to committ a crime was Friday.
 We can also see that the mojority of crimes are committed earlier in the year with Janurary being the hottest month for crime.
 We can also see from the data that most of the crimes committed during the years took place at night, between the hours of 6 pm and 6 am.